 Here are five lessons you can learn from his experience.

-Our prospective client, Mr X, was coming up for renewal and asked us to look at his insurance.
+Our prospective client's insurance was coming up for renewal and he asked us to have a look at his current policy.
 It was a combined quote to cover his two prestige cars, buildings insurance for a high value property, contents insurance - including fine art and jewellery and annual travel insurance.

 Lesson 1.
 More often than not, it makes sense to combine all your insurance policies.
 The total premium usually comes down, cover is more comprehensive and it has the added benefit of giving you one renewal date each year.